 The above approval mark affixed to a vehicle shows that the battery electric road vehicle concerned has been approved in the Netherlands (E4) pursuant to Regulations Nos.
-100 and 42 \/.
-The first two digits of the approval numbers indicate that, at the dates when respective approvals were granted, both Regulations Nos.
-100 and 42 were in their original form.
+100 and 42 /.
+The approval number indicates that, at the dates when the respective approvals were granted, Regulation No. 100 was amended by the 01 series of amendments and Regulation No. 42 was still in its original form.

-\/ The latter number is given only as an example.
+$^{^{}\!\!/}$ The latter number is given only as an example.